 - Medical Advisement for international Travel and Study Abroad

-The University Health Center’s mission is to provide health services that support and encourage academic success.
+The Student Health Center’s mission is to provide health services that support and encourage academic success.
 Staff serve as a resource for faculty to consult on student or public health concerns, collaborate on health related programming, and provide classroom presentations.

 UHC views class attendance as a vital component to student retention and academic success.
 Faculty and staff may refer to the Class Absence Documentation Policy, or additional information.

 - Location: University Police Headquarters, College Avenue

 - Telephone: 973-655-5222